ericholscher/ericholscher.com/drafts/the-post-i-never-published.rst

 * Is this the *only* way to get people to actually contribute to my project?
 * Is it *blackmail*?
-* How does using *the nuclear option* effect my career?
+* How does using *the nuclear option* affect my career?
 * *What will people think*?
 * Am I *really* a failure?
 * I could have done *more*

-There are a lot of reasons I never finished writing the post, or published it.
-I actually forgot that I had written it, until looking back in my drafts for ideas of new posts to write.

 The Post
 --------

+I actually forgot that I had written it, until looking back in my drafts for ideas of new posts to write.
 This post is a first draft,
 written in July 2016,
 and was never finished.
-Refer above for the back story.

 .. code-block:: rst